nikkiboyd/ICE-tracker/README.md

 # _ICE Breaker_

-#### _Tracks ICE raids and alerts users as raids are reported , 7/24/18_
+#### _Multilingual application for tracking, reporting, and alerting users about ICE raids in their local neighborhoods._

-#### By _**Kelli McCloskey, Nikki Boyd, Ryan Putman, Devin Mounts & Renee Sarley**_
+#### Developers: _**Kelli McCloskey, Nikki Boyd, Ryan Putman, Devin Mounts & Renee Sarley**_

 ## Description

-_This application will allow users to record details about ICE raids based on the user's eye witness account.
-An alert will be sent out to all users with the details and location of the raid._<br>
-_While the initial inspiration for ICE Breaker came from an original idea the functionality of the app Redad Alertas was used as a guide for the functionality of ICE Breaker._<br>
-_Information about Redad Alertas can be found at http://redadalertas.com_
+_Our multilingual application allows users to report details about ICE raids in their neighborhoods.
+Notifications via text message will be delivered to all users; including the raid description and address.
+Refresh the page to receive live updates on our interactive, user-populated web map that illustrates all reported ICE sightings across the nation.
+Simply click on the points to learn more about each reporting's specific details.
+The ticker on the right side of the homepage provides live updates for the most 10 recent reported raid sightings._<br>

 ## Setup/Installation Requirements

-* _Download project from the GitHub repo here: https://github.com/kellibrooke/ICE-tracker_
+* _1. Clone the master branch of "ICE-tracker" from this repository: https://github.com/nikkiboyd/ICE-tracker_
+* _2. Ensure .NET Core 1.1 is installed on your machine._
+* _3. Ensure Mono is installed on your machine._
+* _4. Run the command `dotnet restore` to refresh packages._
+* _5. Tests can be found in the folder "ICE-tracker.Tests" folder._
-* _Build the database user the ice_tracker.sql file_
+* _6. Import the provided database `ice_tracker.sql` files to MAMP

 ## User Stories - MVP

-_A User needs to be able to report an ICE raid which will include the location, date, time and a description of the raid._<br>
+_Report an ICE raid which will include the location, date, time and a description of the raid_<br>
-_A User needs to be able to see all the reported ICE raids on a map_<br>
+_See all the reported ICE raids on a map_<br>
-_A User should be able to click on a raid on the map and see the details of the raid_<br>
+_Click on a raid on the map and see the details of the raid_<br>
-_A User needs to be able to get a text message each time an ICE raid is reported._
+_Receive a text message each time an ICE raid is reported_

 ## User Stories - Additional features for future implementation

-_A User should be able to filter the results on the map to view all raids that have occurred within a specified timeframe_<br>
+_Filter the results on the map to view all raids that have occurred within a specified timeframe_<br>
-_A User should be able to select which cities they would like to receive alerts for._<br>
+_Select which zipcodes they would like to receive alerts for_<br>

 ## Known Bugs

-_There are currently no known bugs._
+_There are no known bugs at this time._

 ## Support and contact details

-_Please email with any questions._
+_Please email Nikki Boyd at boyd.nikki@icloud.com with any questions._

 ## Technologies Used

-* _C Sharp_
+* _C#_
 * _JavaScript_
 * _phpMyAdmin_
 * _mySql_
 * _Twilio Web API_
+* _Google Maps API_
+* _Google Geocoder API_
+* _Google Translator API_

 ### License